mitsuba-renderer/enoki/docs/intro.rst

        :width: 400px
        :align: center

    Intrinsics-heavy code is challenging to read and modify once written, and it is inherently non-portable.
+CUDA provides a much nicer language environment for programming GPUs but does nothing to help with vectorization on CPUs.

-4. Vectorized transcendental functions (*exp*, *sin*, *cos*, ..) are not widely available.
-Intel and AMD provide proprietary implementations, but most compilers don't include them by default.
+4. Vectorized transcendental functions (*exp*, *cos*, *erf*, ..) are not widely available.
+Intel, AMD, and CUDA provide proprietary implementations, but most compilers don't include them by default.

 5. It is desirable to retain both scalar and vector versions of an algorithm,